 This review gives you a quick and unbiased answer to whether you should buy Nakamura E-Fit 150 W or not.
 We wanted to understand if the urban version of this electric bicycle by the sports specialist, Intersport, lived up to its alter ego, that is, the electric mountain bike.
 Here are a detailed review and our opinion about Nakamura E-Fit 150 W urban electric bike.

 Intersport tends to tease its giant rival Decathlon when it comes to electric bikes.
 Nakamura is the challenger of the omnipotent Rockrider.

-Read also: Rockrider E-ST500 V2 review, a solid starter e-bike – in this article.
+Read also: Is Nakamura a good e-bike brand to buy?
+Brand and models review – in this article.